Skip to main content

 Frequently Asked Questions

-Why do Americans still use feet instead of meters?
+Why do some countries use feet instead of meters?

 Conversion Tips & Tricks